 Access to Exotic Destinations

 One of the underrated perks of boating in Florida is how close you are to places that feel a world away.
-From Miami, you can cross over to the Bahamas in just a few hours.
-For boaters with a sense of adventure, that short stretch of ocean opens up a whole new playground.
-Even without leaving the state, you get that tropical-island vibe.
-Places like Key Biscayne, Sanibel, and Marco Island feel remote but are still easily reachable by boat.
-You can leave in the morning, drop anchor by noon, and spend the day swimming, shelling, or just soaking up the quiet.
+From Miami, experienced boaters can head toward the Bahamas, while day-trippers can still find that tropical escape without leaving the state.
+Places like Key Biscayne, Sanibel, and Marco Island feel special because they are beautiful, relaxed, and still reachable by boat.